broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

     -  You will need to have "Storage Object View" access granted for your @pmi-ops proxy group on the `gs://broad-dsp-spec-ops/gvs/truth` directory
 12. `GvsCallsetCost` workflow
     - This workflow calculates the total BigQuery cost of generating this callset (which is not represented in the Terra UI total workflow cost) using the above GVS workflows; it's used to calculate the cost as a whole and by sample.
+    - Note that the VDS creation cost based on the VM time will have to be added and the Avro extraction was not included at the time of this readme note

 ## Deliverables (via email to stakeholders once the above steps are complete)
-1. GCS locations of the VCFs, indexes and interval_list files (subpaths of the `output_gcs_dir` input from `GvsExtractCallset`)
+1. GCS location of the VDS (the `--vds-path` input from `hail_gvs_import.py`)
 2. fully qualified name of the BigQuery dataset (composed of the `project_id` and `dataset_name` inputs from the workflows)
-3. callset statistics CSV file (see step #11 above)
+3. CSV output from `GvsCallsetStatistics` workflow (see step #11 above)
 4. TSV output from `GvsCalculatePrecisionAndSensitivity` workflow (see step #12 above)

 ## Running the VAT pipeline
 To create a BigQuery table of variant annotations, you may follow the instructions here:
 [process to create variant annotations table](../../variant_annotations_table/README.md)

-The pipeline takes in jointVCF shards and outputs a variant annotations table in BigQuery.
+The pipeline takes in the VDS and outputs a variant annotations table in BigQuery.